 Welcome to the Terrific Tigers!

 In Numeracy, number and place value continue to be our focus.
-We are investigating numbers beyond twenty and how the number patterns and number families work together.
+We are investigating numbers to 100 and how the number patterns and number families work together.
 Counting in tens, twos and fives will further increase the knowledge and understanding of these numbers.
 Addition and subtraction as number sentences and as part of problem-solving activities will be the primary functions learnt, including examples involving money.
 Doubling and halving are demonstrated as being related.
 Shape, Space and Measure activities include 2D shapes and their properties, weighting and measuring using uniform non-standard units, capacity experiments and investigations, and time to the hour and half-hour.
 In all of these activities, mathematical language will be reinforced.

 Spelling tests have been introduced and will continue for the rest of the year.